Summary

 Clarivate Hosted Sierra, Encore & INN-Reach systems, additionally:

-- Geo-block requests from countries from which disruptive deep scanning has been frequently collectively observed on Sierra and Encore systems
+- Geo-block requests from countries from which disruptive deep scanning has been frequently collectively observed on Sierra and Encore systems may be configured

 - Continual monitoring of resource consumption, downtime and response time, to enable rapid response to a disruptive scan